neondatabase/website/content/docs/guides/branch-restore.md

 #### Automatic backups

-In case you need to rollback the update, Neon preserves the branch's final state before the restore operation in an automatically created backup branch, which takes the following format:
+In case you need to rollback a restore, Neon preserves the branch's final state before the restore operation in an automatically created backup branch, which takes the following format:

 ```md
 {branch_name}_old_{head_timestamp}